solidfire/solidfire-cli/README.md

 Description:

 AddNodes is used to add one or more new nodes to the cluster.
 When a node is not configured and starts up for the first time you are prompted to configure the node.
-Once a node is configured it is registered as a "pending node" with the cluster.Adding a node to a cluster that has been set up for virtual networking will require a sufficient number of virtual storage IP addresses to allocate a virtual IP to the new node.
+Once a node is configured it is registered as a "pending node" with the cluster.
+Adding a node to a cluster that has been set up for virtual networking will require a sufficient number of virtual storage IP addresses to allocate a virtual IP to the new node.
 If there are no virtual IP addresses available for the new node, the AddNode operation will not complete successfully.
-Use the "ModifyVirtualNetwork" method to add more storage IP addresses to your virtual network.The software version on each node in a cluster must be compatible.
+Use the "ModifyVirtualNetwork" method to add more storage IP addresses to your virtual network.
+The software version on each node in a cluster must be compatible.
 Run the "ListAllNodes" API to see what versions of software are currently running on the cluster nodes.
-For an explanation of software version compatibility, see "Node Versioning and Compatibility" in the Element API guide.Once a node has been added, the drives on the node are made available and can then be added via the "AddDrives" method to increase the storage capacity of the cluster.Note: It may take several seconds after adding a new Node for it to start up and register the drives as being available.
+For an explanation of software version compatibility, see "Node Versioning and Compatibility" in the Element API guide.
+Once a node has been added, the drives on the node are made available and can then be added via the "AddDrives" method to increase the storage capacity of the cluster.
+Note: It may take several seconds after adding a new Node for it to start up and register the drives as being available.

 Options: